beth-hedge-code/QA3/README.md

 All questions are apart of 5 different courses!
 Principles of Managerial Finance, Mgmt Organizational Behavior, Business Applications Develop, Business Database Mgmt, Principles of Marketing
-Each course has 10 preset questions!
+Each course has 10 preset questions which are viewable through the questions.txt!

-Please ignore the txt file it holds all the orginal questions and answers just in case you need it ;)
+This project uses SQL Lite for database storage and tkinter for the GUI